TherealGuah/codecademy-and-challenges/README.md

-###codecademy and challenges
+#Codecademy and challenges
+---

-Repository for web developer focused work and skill testing based on codecademy content.
-Feel free to use or comment any content.
+Repository for web developer focused work and skill testing.

+##Table of content
+---
++General info
++Technologies
++Sources and